FeatureManager/backend/README.md

 A PHP [Lumen](https://lumen.laravel.com)-based Backend for Feature Manager Project.

 This backend is designed for work alone, however the official frontend for the project can be found [here](https://github.com/FeatureManager/frontend).

+If you want to better understand this project we invite you to read this [Specification document](SPECIFICATION.md)

 ## Contributing